cn2021-final/final-proj/spec.md

 ## list

-- read the list of friends and print it out [WORKING]
+- read the list of friends and print it out [DONE]

-- go back to the lobby [WORKING]
+- go back to the lobby [DONE]

 ## chat